 That is because this specific type of marketing is different.
 Not only does it allow businesses to engage with the public, but it enables them to gather feedback and improve the quality of the content that they use online as well.
 It also aims to give the public more of what they want, which is useful, usable content.

 While content marketing methods have been continuously developing through the years, and while they serve as a solid foundation for basic advertising and promotion, content marketing issues still plague businesses who try to use these methods.

 Common Content Marketing Issues Businesses Face

 In this post and attached infographic, we are going to focus on some of the most common content marketing issues, where and how they can happen, and how to properly avoid them.

 The most common issue businesses experience is mismanagement of their content marketing efforts.
-According to studies conducted in 2018, only 18% of all marketers said their organization had the right technology and resources to manage their marketing efforts.
+According to recent research, only 18% of all marketers said their organization had the right technology and resources to manage their marketing efforts.

 At the same time, 45% of them revealed that they possess technological tools to properly manage their marketing efforts.
 However, many weren’t using them correctly or to their full potential.

 Other issues that businesses experience when doing content marketing are:

 - changes to social media algorithms

 - lack of human resources